AstitvaCSE/Campuspulse-AI/README.md

 Want to Run It?

 If you've got Python installed, getting this up and running is a three-step process:
-1. Clone the Repo: git clone https://github.com/yourusername/campus-pulse- ai.git
+1. Clone the Repo: git clone https://github.com/yourusername/Campuspulse- AI.git
 2. Install the Goods: Pop open your terminal and run pip install pandas scikit-learn textblob.
 3. Launch: Execute python main.py and you'll see the model start its thing.